KraXen72/glide/README.md

 the image should be either a standard portrait image (good for left image) or a wide slice/landscape image (good for top image).

 After you put it in the img folder you can just change the image path in settings to the filename (don't add img/)
-- custom css: you can edit `custom.css` to apply custom css (wow, unheard of)
+- custom css: you can create a `custom.css` to apply custom css (wow, unheard of)

 ### thanks to:
 - [this startpage](https://github.com/WahyuHidayattz/startpage-new) for inspiration & original html/css boilerplate